ConvexityTeam/infra-sdk-typescript/README.md

   } else if (err instanceof PaymentRequiredError) {
     console.log("Insufficient gas balance");
   } else if (err instanceof UnprocessableEntityError) {
-    // waitForCompletion: true transfers that revert on-chain still carry the failed
+    // A waitForCompletion: true transfer that reverts on-chain still carries the failed
-    // transaction — read it off the raw response body if you need the details. console.log((err.body as { data?: unknown }).data);
+    // transaction.
+Read it off the raw response body if you need the details. console.log((err.body as { data?: unknown }).data);
   } else if (err instanceof InfraAPIError) {
     console.log(err.status, err.message, err.errors);